List of Chicago P.D. characters: Hailey Upton

-Detective Hailey Upton joins the Intelligence Unit from the Robbery-Homicide Division on a joint case.
+Detective Hailey Anne Upton-Halstead joins the Intelligence Unit from the Robbery-Homicide Division on a joint case.
 She later accepts a position in the unit to fill in for Kim Burgess and later replaces Erin Lindsay following her departure for the FBI's Counter-Terrorism Bureau in New York.
 As a young girl, her father, the owner of a diner in Greektown, was attacked and robbed by an unknown shooter.
 After being threatened by the robber, Hailey spent the night at the desk of Trudy Platt when Platt was a detective in the Robbery-Homicide Division.
 Platt made her feel safe as her father recovered from the attack and inspired Hailey to become a cop.
 It is revealed that she was meritoriously promoted to detective after a year-long undercover assignment.
 She attended the University of Chicago.
 Upton has a history of dating her colleagues: Garrett Thomas, her sergeant whom she was undercover with before she was promoted to detective, Adam Ruzek, and her partner Jay Halstead.
 Upton also has a history of domestic violence at the hands of her father, starting from when she was little.

 In season 5, Upton is partnered with Jay Halstead.
 The partnership between the two is initially rocky during the first half of the season since Halstead has been trying to get over the departure of his ex-girlfriend and long-time former partner, Erin Lindsay.
 They gradually become good friends and confidants, indicated by the fact that it is to her that Halstead finally opens up about his PTSD.

 In "Snitch", when she sees Ruzek assaulting a suspect in public, she manages to pull Ruzek aside and get him in the car.
 When he is investigated by Internal Affairs about what happened, Ruzek accuses her of going to Internal Affairs.
 It is later revealed she managed to convince the suspect's child's mother to have him drop the charges.